College of Humanities

 The College of Humanities formulates strategic policy for all of the Bachelor’s programmes with the specific aim of improving the overall quality, efficiency and effectiveness.
 The College also promotes interdisciplinarity and effectiveness by creating education that transcends departmental boundaries, such as academic skills, interdisciplinary minors and electives.
 In addition, it monitors the English-taught courses and programmes, the supply and demand of internships, student exchanges, educational innovation and the exchange of good teaching practices, as well as formulates policy for student counselling.

 The College is tasked with planning and implementing the Teaching and Examinations Regulations (OERs) cycle.
 The OERs are subsequently presented by the dean to the faculty’s participation in decision-making bodies.
-The College develops the frameworks that contribute to the proper functioning of the Boards of Studies and the Examinations Board.
+The College develops the frameworks that contribute to the proper functioning of the Programme Committees and the Examinations Board.
 Furthermore, it ensures that the regulations are consistently applied by monitoring the examination board’s decisions, and contributing (in close consultation with the heads of education) to the efficient and consistent implementation of education policy in the different study programmes.